Learning Disability Today

 Supporting professionals working in learning disability and autism services

-Many services can become autism-friendly – survey
+Many services can become autism-friendly, survey shows

 Many everyday services could become less daunting for people with autism if a few, small, simple changes to the way they are provided are made, a survey has found.